Mmellet/Blank/content/conf/PetitesMains-CCLA.md

 *content warning*
 and before moving on to the next slide, I must warn you, it's neither my insolence nor my dishonesty that has led me to include mysogynist insults in this slide.

----
+---f

 There is this persisting conception in our studies that strikes me more and more, that is the working women figure is a creation, and it justifies its existence, its consistance as an extension of men, just as media in McLuhan words.

 We find this idea of women as a technical extension in the Viliers de l'Isle-Adam Novel *The Future Eve* or *Tomorrow's Eve* where a fictionalized Edison build the perfect woman as the first women robot for a Lord desperatly inlove.

-The novel describes all the mechanics, the technical implementation of what a woman is or what she should be, even explaining how to implement the female pleasure on a technical level.
-This myth of the andreid is not just fictional, we find it also in the designs of the first chat agents that turn out to be 2.0 secretaries, extensions of man-woman domination relationships, obedient, polite, submissive, flattered when insulted (the "I blush if I could syndrom" witch was for more than 10 years the answer of Siri when insulted).
+The novel describes all the mechanics, the technical implementation of what a woman is or what she should be, even explaining how to implement the female pleasure on a technical level, a simply even simplistic solution.
+This myth of the andreid is not just fictional, we find it also in the designs of the first chat agents that turn out to be 2.0 secretaries, extensions of man-woman domination relationships, obedient, polite, submissive, flattered when insulted (the "I blush if I could syndrom" witch was for more than 10 years the answer of Siri when insulted, Siri does not only prompt during conference from markus phoneb).

-On this topic, I highly encourage you to follow Lai-Tze Fan and Hasti Atapour's work that they presented yesterday on The Evolution of Siri's Sexism and Apple's Corporate Social Responsibility.
+On this topic, I highly encourage you to follow Lai-Tze Fan and Hasti Atapour's work that they presented, on another association, yesterday on The Evolution of Siri's Sexism and Apple's Corporate Social Responsibility.
 If you missed it, it's worth going back in time.

 ----